Narbonne: Etymology

 The source of the town's original name of Narbo is lost in antiquity, and it may have referred to a hillfort from the Iron Age close to the location of the current settlement or its occupants.
-The earliest known record of the area comes from the Greek Hecataeus of Miletus in the fifth century BC, who identified it as a Celtic harbor and marketplace at that time, and called its inhabitants the Ναρβαῖοι.
+The earliest known record of the area comes from the Ancient Greek historian and geographer Hecataeus of Miletus in the 5th century BCE, who identified it as a Celtic harbor and marketplace at that time, and called its inhabitants Ναρβαῖοι.
 In ancient inscriptions the name is sometimes rendered in Latin and sometimes translated into Iberian as Nedhena.

 History

 Under the Romans

-Narbonne was established in Gaul by the Roman Republic in 118 BC, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established province of Gallia Transalpina.
+Narbonne was established in Gaul by the Roman Republic in 118 BCE, as Colonia Narbo Martius, colloquially Narbo, and made into the capital of the newly established Roman province of Gallia Transalpina (modern-day southeastern France).
 It was located on the Via Domitia, the first Roman road in Gaul, built at the time of the foundation of the colony, and connecting Italy to Spain.
-Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic through Tolosa and Burdigala.
-In addition, it was crossed by the river Aude.
-Surviving members of Julius Caesar's Legio X Equestris were given lands in the area that today is called Narbonne.
+Geographically, Narbonne was therefore located at a very important crossroads because it was situated where the Via Domitia connected to the Via Aquitania, which led toward the Atlantic through the cities of Tolosa and Burdigala.

-Politically, Narbonne gained importance as a competitor to Massilia (Marseille).
+Politically, Narbonne gained importance as a competitor to Massilia (today Marseille).
 Julius Caesar settled veterans from his 10th Legion there and attempted to develop its port while Marseille was supporting Pompey.
 Among the products of Narbonne, its rosemary-flower honey was famous among Romans.

-Later, the province of Gallia Transalpina was renamed Gallia Narbonensis after the city, which became its capital.
+Later, the Roman province of Gallia Transalpina was renamed Gallia Narbonensis after the city, which became its capital.
 Seat of a powerful administration, the city enjoyed economic and architectural expansion.
 At that point, the city is thought to have had 30,000–50,000 inhabitants, and may have had as many as 100,000.

-Under the Visigoths
+Visigothic Kingdom

-According to Hydatius, in 462 the city was handed over to the Visigoths by a local military leader in exchange for support, as a result Roman rule ended in the city.
-It was subsequently the capital of the Visigothic province of Septimania, the only territory from Gaul to fend off the Frankish thrust after the Battle of Vouille (507).

-In 531, Frankish king, Childebert I, invaded Septimania and defeated Visigothic king, Amalaric near Narbonne and occupied the city.
-However, after Childebert's continued invasion to Catalonia failed, Amalaric's successor Theudis was able to reclaim the rich province of Septimania, including Narbonne.
-Following the loss of Toledo and Barcelona in 711/712, the last two kings of the Visigoths, Agila II and Ardo retreated to Narbonne, where they were able to resist Muslim attacks until 716.
+According to Hydatius, in 462 AD the city was handed over to the Visigoths by a local military leader in exchange for support; as a result Roman rule ended in medieval France.
+It was subsequently the capital of the Visigothic Kingdom of Septimania, the only territory from Gaul to fend off the attacks of the Christian Franks after the Battle of Vouille (507).
+In 531, the Frankish king Childebert I invaded Septimania and defeated the Visigothic king, Amalaric, near Narbonne and occupied the city.
+However, after Childebert's continued invasion to Catalonia failed, Amalaric's successor Theudis was able to reclaim the rich province of Septimania, including Narbonne, to the Visigothic Kingdom.

-Under the Arabs

-For 40 years, from 719 to 759, Narbonne was part of the Umayyad Caliphate.
-The Umayyad governor Al-Samh captured Narbonne from the Kingdom of Visigoths in 719.